raeq/awstkit/README.md

 ## listaccounts

-Super useful to list all the OUs and their accounts in your AWS Organization.
+Lists all the OUs and their accounts in your AWS Organization.
 Throws an error if your profile is not the Org's management account.

 ```